 - Alcoholics Anonymous – a self-help group for those who wish to stop problem drinking

-- Gamblers Anonymous - a self-help group for those who wish to stop compulsive gambling
+- Gamblers Anonymous – a self-help group for those who wish to stop problem gambling

-- Gam-Anon - a self-help program for the spouse, family, or close friends of compulsive gamblers
+- Gam-Anon – a self-help program for families and friends of problem gamblers

 - Narcotics Anonymous – a self-help group for those who wish to stop using drugs